-Along the road that leads to wireless electricity, or "witricity" there is an important new travel companion: a circuit developed by Duke University researchers capable of capturing energy from sound and wifi signal with an efficiency close to that of solar cells.
+Along the road that leads to wireless electricity, or “witricity” there is an important new travel companion: a circuit developed by researchers at Duke University capable of capturing energy from sound and wifi signals with an efficiency close to that of solar cells.

-"We work to achieve the highest possible efficiency," says Allen Hawkes, one of the project managers.
-"The properties of metamaterials do not allow them to be exploited with the design of current antennas.
-Inserting the power of metamaterials into a cell phone would allow us to keep it charged simply by bringing it to an area covered by the Wifi signal, and in the future simply to a covered area. from the telephone signal ".
+“We work to achieve the greatest possible efficiency,” says Allen Hawkes, one of those responsible of the project.
+“The properties of metamaterials do not allow them to be exploited with the design of current antennas.
+Putting the power of metamaterials into a cell phone would allow him to stay in office simply by bringing it to an area covered by the Wifi signal, and in the future simply to an area covered by the telephone signal".

 In other words, cell phones that never drain the battery.